Louisiana Labor Laws: Everything You Need to Know

 Pregnancy leave applies to employers with at least 25 employees.
 The employer must let the employee take up to six weeks off for normal pregnancy and childbirth, and up to four months off for pregnancies that are disabling.

 Leaving Your Job in Louisiana

 Employees in Louisiana are considered work at will.
 This means the employee can leave at any time for any reason and can be fired at any time for any reason that is not illegal.
 But at-will employees may not be fired under retaliatory or discriminatory reasons.
 An employer may not fire an employee for making a complaint about discrimination, filing a wage claim against an employer, or making a complaint with OSHA.

 If someone becomes unemployed for no reason or fault of their own, they may be eligible for unemployment benefits.
 Minimum qualification is earning $1200 in a one-year period prior to losing the job.
 If eligible, an employee will receive a percentage of their previous earnings up to 26 weeks while they seek a new job.
 In the event an employee has health insurance through their employer, they can continue their coverage through COBRA or find a policy on the ACA health insurance exchange.

 If you need help with XYZ (insert keyword or something similar), you can post your legal need on UpCounsel'smarketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.